 Today, Cuba, Jordan, and Helsinki, Finland have effectively eliminated homelessness by supporting public and social housing — low-cost housing not owned by a private landlord (The Guardian, BBC News).
 Racist housing precarity isn’t inevitable or acceptable.
 Neither are the deplorable conditions that took 31 lives.

-KEY TAKEAWAYS • Recent affordable housing fires are caused by underfunding and neglect of public housing.
+• Recent affordable housing fires are caused by underfunding and neglect of public housing.

 • Large-scale low-income housing developments haven’t been built in decades.